micheldebree/retropixels/README.md

       - ``bayer8x8``
   - ``-r <ditherRadius>`` with ``<ditherRadius>``:
       - A number between 0 (no dithering) and 64 (heavy dithering).
 Default is 32.

+Notes:
+  - The FLI/AFLI display code was found on [codebase64.org](http://codebase64.org/doku.php?id=base:fli_displayer)
+  - FLI/AFLI modes result in an issue with the leftmost 3 characters on each row being unusable.
+You will see a blank space in the image.
+This is a limitation of the Commodore 64 VIC chip hacking involved in creating this artificial mode, and is not a bug in retropixels.

 ### Example